Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Proof of Proposition : Consistency of the estimator

 The magnitude of the sampling error can be assessed as

-as $M \to\infty$.
-From Eqs.~(\ref{vjd}), (\ref{vjI}), and (\ref{vjs}), we have
+as $K \to\infty$.
+From Eqs.~(\ref{vjd}), (\ref{vjI}), (\ref{omj}), and (\ref{vjs}), we have

-This is a (linear) inverse problem to be solved with respect to $F(\cdot)$ from the data $\{d_j\}_{j=1}^J$.
-Due to Eq.~(\ref{omj}), the left-hand side of Eq.~(\ref{Finv}) is the convolution evaluated at $\vartheta_j$ of the function $\omega(\vartheta; T)$ with the function $F(\vartheta)$.
-This convolution can readily be computed in Fourier space, so Eq.~(\ref{Finv}) becomes
+This is a linear inverse problem to be solved with respect to $F(\cdot)$ from the data $\{d_j\}_{j=1}^J$.
+The left-hand side of Eq.~(\ref{Finv}) is the {\em convolution} $\omega(\cdot; T) * F(\cdot)$ evaluated at $\vartheta_j$.
+This convolution can readily be computed in Fourier space, see Eq.~(\ref{FFk}), where Eq.~(\ref{Finv}) becomes

-where the variables with the tilde are Fourier transforms of the respective variables without the tilde and $0 \le k \le K$.
-From Eq.~(\ref{vFpsi}), we can write down the solution in Fourier space, $\widetilde{\widehat F}_k \propto {\widetilde d_k}/{\widetilde{\omega}_k}$, and its error (up to a constant factor):
+where the variables with the tilde are Fourier transforms of the respective variables without the tilde and $0 \le m \le M$.
+From Eq.~(\ref{vFpsi}), we can write down the solution in Fourier space, $\widetilde{\widehat F}_m \propto {\widetilde d_m}/{\widetilde{\omega}_m(T)}$, and its error (up to a constant factor):

-Now, we examine the asymptotic behavior of the mean absolute error as $M\to\infty$, $T=M^\gamma$ (with $\gamma >0$) while $K$ and the resolution of the spatial grid are kept constant.
-From Eqs.~(\ref{Omega}) and (\ref{omega}), we have $\widetilde{\omega}_k = O(T^{-\beta})$.
-Then, taking expectation in Eq.~(\ref{Ferr}) with respect to the distribution of the local spectra $\sigma_\ell(x)$ (see \ref{App_locStatio}) and using Eqs.~(\ref{vjd_eps}) and (\ref{sdvs}), we obtain, again up to a constant factor,